tl-its-umich-edu/canvas-course-manager-next/README.md

 You can test the Docker production image and other production code branches by using `docker-compose-prod.yml`.
 To do so, issue the same commands as above under **Development** with the `-f` flag specifying `docker-compose-prod.yml`.
-The file uses the same `.env` configuration file, so adjust any values there as desired (see **Configuration** above for more info).
+The file uses the same `.env` configuration file, so adjust any values there as needed (see **Configuration** above for more info).
+Note that, at minimum, the database host needs to be changed to `ccm_db_prod` (since that is the name of the container).

 Note: The `npm run prod` command in `ccm_web/package.json` allows you to run the application in a similar (but not identical) way to how it would be in production within a container.